Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

     export AZ_IOT_DEVICE_X509_CERT_PEM_FILE_PATH=/azure-sdk-for-c/sdk/samples/iot/device_cert_store.pem
     ```

-3. Save the certificate Fingerprint from the from the `generate_certificate.ps1` script output.
+3. Save the certificate Fingerprint from the `generate_certificate.ps1` script output.

     In this example, it is "4086E30F95586BF6AC7C37C6C71D94F7167394D6".
     It will be used to create the logical device on your Azure IoT Hub.